 A larger portion of the smartphone usage involves endless scrolling through apps like Facebook and Twitter and read interesting articles shared by your friends or the people you follow.
 But the major downside to this activity is that, whenever you click on a link to read an article, you will be taken from the app you are currently using to your browser to read the article.

 While this may sound logical, the annoying part is that sometimes when you finish the article and reopen the previous app, your news feed would be flooded with new content and.
-Also, it is impractical to switch between apps everytime you want to read something new.
-Don’t worry there is a solution for this.
-Flynx Browser, an Android app can help you to multitask better by opening every single link you click, on any app, as a bubble in the background.
+Also, it is impractical to switch between apps every time you want to read something new.
+Don’t worry there is a solution to this.
+Flynx Browser, an Android app can help you to multitask better by opening every single link you click, on any app, like a bubble in the background.